Do You Need a Real Estate Agent for New Construction?

 • You can save money: Having a realtor negotiate on your behalf may get you a better deal than if you try to go it alone, or use the developer's representative.

 You can probably forgo having a real estate agent if you're building a custom home on your own lot.
-Otherwise, even if you feel confident dealing with your developer or builder on your own, it's never a bad call to have an agent in your corner, advocating for you at every step.
+Otherwise, it's never a bad idea to have an agent advocate for you at every step, especially if you're unfamiliar with real estate transactions.

 Ultimately, your need for an agent depends on how you want to build your new home.